 - Permit: To camp in the wilderness you need a Central Cascades Wilderness Overnight Permit.
 If you follow the map above, you will be entering the wilderness at Tam McArthur Rim, so you need the Tam McArthur Rim Trailhead permit from that page.
 See How to book a permit for the Three Sisters Wilderness.

 - Warning: The Bridge Creek Trail is less worn in many places and it will be helpful to use a GPS track through this section.
-There may be trees down, blocking or obscuring the trail.
+There are currently many trees down, blocking or obscuring the trail.

 - Tumalo Falls - Mile 3 and 39